liferay/liferay-docs/develop/tutorials/articles/240-collaboration/01-item-selector/02-custom-entities.markdown

     }

-Nice work!.
+Nice work!
 Your new entity's criterion and return type classes can be used by your app to create the Item Selector's URL.
 To learn how to obtain the Item Selector URL's, see the tutorial
 [Selecting Entities Using the Item Selector](/develop/tutorials/-/knowledge_base/7-1/selecting-entities-using-the-item-selector).